Why do people say eating white rice is unhealthy?

 Nevertheless, for many people, eating white foods like potatoes and rice can cause unhealthy spikes in blood sugar which leads to chronic inflammation.

 So, yes, we know that white rice is bad for blood sugar control and that for susceptible people, brown rice may be a healthier option.
-On the flip side of the coin, those with chronic stomach issues, like Crohn’s disease, may find white rice preferable because it’s easier to digest.
+On the flip side , those with chronic stomach issues, like Crohn’s disease, may find white rice preferable because it’s easier to digest.

-I am letting my white rice cool before eating it.
+When I choose white rice, I am letting it cool before eating it.
 Same with potatoes and oats.

 Allowing rice to cool forms resistant starch

-Because of a special type of starch called resistant starch which helps control blood sugar and is good for gut health.
+Resistant starch forms when dishes like rice are cooled.
+This special form of starch helps control blood sugar and is good for gut health.
 1

 Some foods have naturally occurring resistant starch, others like white rice and potatoes, can form resistant starch when they are cooked properly.
-Believe it or not, but this has been studied.
-This study found that rice cooked and allowed to cool for 24 hours caused a much gentler blood sugar spike than rice eaten immediately after cooking.
+A study conducted in 2015 found that rice cooked and allowed to cool for 24 hours caused a much gentler blood sugar spike than rice eaten immediately after cooking.

 The science here is interesting and worth a refresher.
 As Jennifer noted in her recent post on undigested proteins and gut health, we want the protein we eat to be digested and absorbed in the small intestine, which is early on in the digestive process.
 It’s generally regarded as a bad thing to have undigested meat arriving in the colon where it ferments and produces ammonia.
 However, just the opposite is true with carbohydrates.